Wales Comic Con: Return to Wrexham (2022)

+Leaving Telford (2023), hiatus and Llangollen

+In December 2023, the event's organisers announced that it would no longer be held at the International Centre in Telford.
+No replacement venue was yet announced at the time.

+In April 2024, the convention team announced they were setting up a new convention in Farnborough, Hampshire.
+They hoped to return for Wales Comic Con in Wrexham in the future.

+In May 2025, organisers announced the event would return, after a year absence, to the Llangollen Pavilion, south-west of Wrexham, in Denbighshire, North Wales.
+The organisers had signed a "multi-year" deal for the event to be held in Llangollen.
+A return to Wrexham, alongside the Llangollen event, is to be considered in the future, although construction on their usual Wrexham site, Wrexham University's campus, has hampered the ability for the convention to hold large events.
+The first Llangollen event was held on 20–21 September 2025.

 Convention features

-For the 2016 convention, the convention was set up as follows:
+For many years, the convention was set up as follows:

 Photographs and Autographs

 Photograph sessions were held in either of the two main halls with a select few guests offering photographs on either day of the two-day event, costing £10–30 on the day.
 Autograph signing sessions were available in the main hall on both days, costing £10–25 for a signature each, and could be pre-ordered online as well as in-person.
 In 2019, Rupert Grint charged £125 each either a signature or photo, higher than many other guests attending.

 Q&A panels

-Q&A panels were held on both days from 11.20 am to 5pm, in either the William Aston Hall (the event's "Hall A") or the Nick Whitehead Suite ("Hall B") at Glyndŵr University, and were included as part of a entry ticket.
+In 2016, Q&A panels were held on both days from 11.20 am to 5pm, in either the William Aston Hall (the event's "Hall A") or the Nick Whitehead Suite ("Hall B") at the university, and were included as part of an entry ticket.

+2016 Hosts included; Andrew Pollard, CJ, Dr Rhys Jones, EileMonty, Leonard Sultana, Mark Newbold (partner event) and Tabitha Lyons.
+Celebrity guest hosts have previously included the likes of Chris Rankin from the Harry Potter franchise.

+An evening event with David Tennant and Matt Smith was hosted at the 2019 event as a UK first of its kind.

 Guests may talk about their shows and behind-the-scenes at these panels.